mudssrali/PMS/README.md

 1. Manager Interface
 2. Employee Interface

 Manager can do a lot of stuff using manager interface but Employee is restricted to do some operations.
-Both Manager and Employee have thier on credidentials to login into system.
+Both Manager and Employee have thier on credentials to login into system.
 There is a password recovery option for Manager and Employee.